canonical/serial-vault/README.md

 - Commit your changes to your forked repo
   `git commit -am "New Feature"`
   `git push fork`
-- Create new PR on Github.
+- Follow the link from the cli to create new PR on Github.

+#### Adding new golang dependency

+TODO

 ### Install Go
 Follow the instructions to [install Go](https://golang.org/doc/install).